bagherianahita/Automated-support-ticket/README.md

-# Automated-support-ticket
-support ticket to reduce response time clear architecture, training code, inference API (FastAPI),
+# Automated-support-ticket to reduce response time

+training code,

-AWS Lambda adapter, and
-the tech decisions that hit two tough constraints: class imbalance and <200 ms latency.
+inference API (FastAPI), AWS Lambda adapter, and the tech decisions that hit two tough constraints: class imbalance and <200 ms latency.

-High-level design

 Goal: Auto-triage support tickets by Urgency (high|normal|low) and Topic ( billing|bug|feature_request|account), then route to the right queue in real time.

-Stack chosed (lean + fast):

 Python for ML + API

-scikit-learn (linear models) + HashingVectorizer (tiny memory, zero fit on vocab)

-spaCy only for lightweight text cleanup (optional; avoid heavy models on Lambda)

-FastAPI for a minimal REST API
+scikit-learn (linear models) + HashingVectorizer (tiny memory, zero fit on vocab) spaCy only for lightweight text cleanup (optional; avoid heavy models on Lambda) FastAPI for a minimal REST API

-Mangum to run FastAPI on AWS Lambda (API Gateway)

-class_weight='balanced' + threshold tuning to handle class imbalance

-Provisioned Concurrency (or warmed function) to hit p99 < 200 ms SLA
+Mangum to run FastAPI on AWS Lambda (API Gateway) class_weight='balanced' + threshold tuning to handle class imbalance Provisioned Concurrency (or warmed function) to hit p99 < 200 ms SLA
 ----------------
-Why not large transformer models here?
-Cold start + model size would hurt latency and cost.
+Why not large transformer models here?  (hugging face transformer library) Cold start + model size would hurt latency and cost.
 A tuned linear model on hashed features is ~10–50× faster at inference and very stable.
 ------------------------